Sell or transfer plates

 Optional number plates can be displayed on a vehicle that is not in the name of the holder of the 'Certificate of Right to Display and Trade'.

-Take the E63 form to a Driver and Vehicle Services (DVS) Centre or Agent to be processed.
+Take the E63 form to a DVS centre, regional DoT office or agent to be processed.

 |Nomination of vehicle to display optional plates (Form E63)||Kb|

-To arrange the transfer of your Personalised Series plates to an immediate family member just complete the form below.
+To arrange the transfer of your Personalised Series plates to an immediate family member you must complete the Application for plate remake/transfer (E45) form below.

 If you no longer require your Personalised Series plates and do not wish to issue them to an immediate family member, the right to display these plates must be relinquished by written request.